Home computer: Use in the 21st century

 Retrocomputing is the use of vintage hardware, possibly performing modern tasks such as surfing the web and email.
 As programming techniques evolved and these systems were well-understood after decades of use, it became possible to write software giving home computers capabilities undreamed of by their designers.
 The Contiki OS implements a GUI and TCP/IP stack on the Apple II, Commodore 8-bit and Atari ST (16-bit) platforms, allowing these home computers to function as both internet clients and servers.

 The Commodore 64 has been repackaged as the C-One and C64 Direct-to-TV, both designed by Jeri Ellsworth with modern enhancements.

-Throughout the 1990s and 1st decade of the 21st century, many home computer systems were available inexpensively at garage sales and on eBay.
+Throughout the 1990s and first decade of the 21st century, many home computer systems were available inexpensively at garage sales and on eBay.
 Many enthusiasts started to collect home computers, with older and rarer systems being much sought after.
-Sometimes the collections turned into a virtual museum presented on web sites.
+Sometimes the collections turned into a virtual museum presented on websites.

 As their often-inexpensively manufactured hardware ages and the supply of replacement parts dwindles, it has become popular among enthusiasts to emulate these machines, recreating their software environments on modern computers.
-One of the more well-known emulators is the Multi Emulator Super System (MESS) which can emulate most of the better-known home computers.
+One of the more well-known emulators is the Multi Emulator Super System (MESS), which can emulate most of the better-known home computers.
 A more or less complete list of home computer emulators can be found in the List of computer system emulators article.
 Games for many 8- and 16-bit home computers became available for the Wii Virtual Console.